SAP-samples/sme-partner-reference-application/Tutorials/44-Multi-Tenancy-Deployment.md

 The *Subscription Management Dashboard* supports the lifecycle management of multi-tenant applications.

-The *Subscription Management Dashboard* is available as application in your provider subaccount (*BTP Cockpit - Instances and Subscriptions*) after deployment of the multi-tenant application.
+You can open the *Subscription Management Dashboard* by clicking on the *SaaS Provisioning Service* instance "author-reading-registry" in your provider subaccount (*BTP Cockpit - Instances and Subscriptions*) after deployment of the multi-tenant application.

 Capabilities of the *Subscription Management Dashboard*:
 - The dashboard enables application providers to review the deployment of multi-tenant applications including the application- and subscription status and the change history respectively subscription history.